 about all of our digestive enzymes,

 an in depth look at enzymes and why they are so important for good health!

-Protease: The Importance of Protein
+The Importance of Protein Digestion

-Protein is one of the three major food groups needed for proper nutrition.
-Protease is the digestive enzyme needed to digest protein.
+is one of the three major food groups needed for proper nutrition.
+Protease

 animal, including humans, must have an adequate source of protein